jakesmith-101/GLTF-Optimizer/README.md

 # GLTF-Optimzer
-Finds all GLB/GLTF files within input directory, Removes all cameras and lights, then strips out dead nodes.
+Finds all GLB/GLTF files within input directory. <br />
+Removes all cameras and lights, then strips out dead nodes. <br />
-After which runs meshoptimizer to compress them.
+After which runs meshoptimizer to compress them. <br />
-Then saves to the output directory.
+Then saves to the output directory. <br />
 <br />

 Requires: